Understanding And Identifying The Most Common Bipolar Tendencies

 During a manic episode, a person might describe themselves as feeling wired or “up”.
 Mania symptoms—including increased energy, feelings of euphoria, and a heightened sense of self-esteem—can be disconcerting to the person experiencing them and their loved ones.
 As a result of the mood symptoms of a manic episode, the individual may find it difficult to sleep and may speak quickly, jumping frequently from topic to topic.
 Mania can also come with feelings of agitation and irritation.

 A person in a manic phase may experience racing thoughts, which can lead to engaging in excessive and/or risky activities such as drug use, damaging spending, or unsafe sexual behaviors.
 A true manic episode will last at least one week, and symptoms will typically be categorized as severe.
 Note that people with different types of bipolar disorder may experience hypomania instead, which is characterized by milder symptoms of mania that typically last for at least four days instead of at least a week.
-Unlike those of mania, hypomania symptoms typically do not cause social or occupational impairment.
+Hypomania symptoms, unlike the symptoms of a manic episode, typically do not cause social or occupational impairment.

 Depressive symptoms

 Low mood, loss of interest in activities, and lack of motivation are common warning signs of a major depressive episode.
 When someone with bipolar disorder is experiencing a depressive episode, they may begin feeling sad, hopeless, or empty.
-They’re likely to have low energy levels as well, which can make daily functioning or even getting out of bed difficult.
+People with bipolar depression are also likely to have low energy levels, which can make daily functioning or even getting out of bed difficult.
 Activities they once enjoyed may hold no value or interest for them during this time.

 The individual may also experience feelings of anxiety, difficulty concentrating, forgetfulness, and significant changes in eating and sleeping habits.
 As with manic bipolar episodes, thoughts of self-harm may arise during depressive episodes, which is one reason that seeking treatment for a disorder like this can be so important.
 How long a depressive episode lasts depends on the type of bipolar disorder a person has.